brittanyrw/emojiscreen/README.md

 # EmojiScreen 📺

-## 🚧 Contributions are paused for this project at the moment due to high activity.
+## 🚧 Contributions are paused for this project at the moment.

 ## A listing of movies, TV shows and musicals depicted through emojis.
 [Visit emojiscreen.com](https://emojiscreen.com)